How do I buy prescription medicines?

 Email to [email protected]

-or Post to Prescription Team, VioVet, 53 Bilton Way, Luton, LU1 1UU.
+Post to Prescription Team, VioVet, 53 Bilton Way, Luton, LU1 1UU.

-or Upload to the website when prompted when you make your purchase.
+Upload to the website

 We are able to send medication to countries outside of the UK under the Veterinary Medicines Regulations.
 A valid prescription is required from a registered vet within the country the medicine is intended to be used.